rbelling/vuejs-gilt/README.md

 ## Getting Started
 The final presentation is generated from `docs/presentation.md`.

-This file is not supposed to be edited manually: you can generate it by running `npm run concat`, which is also automatically launched when committing something.
+This file is not supposed to be edited manually: you can generate it by running `npm run dev`, which opens a browser tab with the result.

 #### Partials concatenation
 All the partials in `partials/*` will be included in the final output.
 The order is alphabetic.